rhanb/nativescript-bottombar/README.md

 NativeScript plugin for [BottomNavigationView](https://github.com/aurelhubert/ahbottomnavigation) and [UITabBar](https://developer.apple.com/documentation/uikit/uitabbar).

+PS: To have a material design on iOS too, free to use the plugin [nativescript-bottom-navigation](https://github.com/henrychavez/nativescript-bottom-navigation/)

-No third libraries are used in this plugin.
+No third libraries are used in this plugin, wich means this plugin is lightweight because only javascript files will be added to your app.

  iOS    |  Android
 -------- | ---------